Have you ever met a married couple so in tune with one another that one spouse can finish the other’s sentences?

 Either way, concisely lay the facts out: once your CEO understands them, he or she may encourage you to explore the cloud beyond what you’ve already accomplished or give you additional aid to manage the issues that have kept you from the cloud to date.

 Work as a team, no matter what.
 Regardless of how many efforts are made upfront to ensure that everyone is working from the same playbook, there is always the chance that a project will run late, an installation will get in trouble, a deployment won’t deliver.
 Frankly, this may be less the result of poor communications between business and IT than it is of poor communications between different IT divisions.

 If and when that happens, it’s important to not assign blame, regardless of how clear it might be to you where fault belongs.
 Remember that everyone is working towards the same business goals here, so keep the conversations calm and non-confrontational and get the problem solved.

-First is the chance to explain to the business leader that IT needs to vet such plans first, for the overall good of the company, and second is the realization of a gap in IT’s own processes when it comes to discovering true business needs, so that that issue can be appropriately addressed.
+First, is the chance to explain to the business leader that IT needs to vet such plans in advance, for the overall good of the company.
+Second, is the realization of a gap in IT’s own processes when it comes to discovering true business needs, so that that issue can be appropriately addressed.

 The knowledge that you can be a critical part of driving effective communications that make for a healthier and wealthier business should be empowering.
 No time to waste, then – get cracking with some smart listening and talking!